Sarajevo’s Seven Children. War stories in the besieged city.

 In Sarajevo, 85% of the siege victims were civilians.
 In Sarajevo, during the siege, 1600 of the dying victims were children.

-In Sarajevo, seven children who survived that terrible siege, now adults, remember, many years later, the war that now seems forgotten by everyone.
+In Sarajevo, seven children who survived that terrible siege, now adults, remember, thirty years later, the war that now seems forgotten by everyone.